-The benefits of wearing sterile gloves clearly outweigh any undesirable effects.
+Benefits and harms The benefits of wearing sterile gloves clearly outweigh any undesirable effects.

-This advice is based on limited empirical evidence, but on sound theoretical principles and is supported by expert advice.
+Certainty of the This advice is based on limited empirical evidence, but on sound theoretical principles and is evidence supported by expert advice.

-It is expected that all patients and staff of Australian healthcare facilities would highly value minimising infections during any episode of care through the use of sterile gloves.
+Values and It is expected that all patients and staff of Australian healthcare facilities would highly value preferences minimising infections during any episode of care through the use of sterile gloves.

-The provision of sterile gloves presents costs to healthcare facilities, additional to that of normal gloves.
+Resources and other considerations The provision of sterile gloves presents costs to healthcare facilities, additional to that of normal gloves.
 In some areas of primary care, it may be difficult to implement the use of sterile gloves.